Landsknecht Pikeman armor

 by Jason Grimes

-In researching pikemen’s armour there are several research approaches.
-One is to look at woodcuts or paintings to determine what kind of armour Landsknecht pikeman wore, if any.
-A second one is to look at period written records of wages and armour costs for a typical Landsknecht pikeman in the first half of the 16th century.
+In researching pikemen’s armor there are several research approaches.
+One is to look at woodcuts or paintings to determine what kind of armor Landsknecht pikeman wore, if any.
+A second one is to look at period written records of wages and armor costs for a typical Landsknecht pikeman in the first half of the 16th century.
 For convenience the article has been split into three time periods.
 The first will be for the years 1500 to 1520, the second for the years 1520 to 1535, and the last for years 1535 to 1550.